top of page

 Acting, Singing, and Dancing too!
 Who doesn't LOVE musical theater?!
 Come sharpen your theater skills or get your first taste of theater with us.
 Whether you are a 6 year old that loves singing in the car, a 9 year old who was once in a school play, or a 17 year old seeking out at Performance Arts college for next year, we have a spot for you!

-Our musical theater program welcomes ages 6 - 18 year olds of all levels and abilities.
-Students have the option to audition to be the star of the show or to choose to join the ensemble.
+Our musical theater program welcomes ages 5 - 21 year olds of all levels and abilities.
+Students have the option to audition to be the star of the show or choose to join the ensemble.
 We welcome our older experienced students to begin learning the art of co-directing, choreography, set design, backstage managing and more!
 There is a spot for everyone in musical theater.
-Everyone who registers will be able to participate.
+Everyone who registers will get a role in a show!
 We do hold auditions for certain roles, but everyone will get a role and those more interested in set design and backstage managment can let us know that too!
 Our musical theater participants have the option to perform in three different musicals a year: fall, spring, and summer.
 Musical theater students are encouraged to take dance and voice classes too!
+If your child is loving Musical Theater, set them up for success by getting them trained in both voice and dnace.
+This is so important!
+Musical Theater = Acting, Singing, & Dancing.
+Those who don't dance or get voice training will not progress in Musical Theater.
+We don't require Musical Thater students to take dance or voice but we do strongly encourage it!

 Our Musical Theater Classes are leveled by age and experience.
 All Musical Theater students who would like a character role will need basic reading skills.
 All students involved in musical theater need to make rehearsals a priority, especially if an actor auditions for and is cast in a lead role.
 The commitment level for musical theater goes up as students age and progress.
-Our 6+ year olds will be required to listen to music at home and and our character roles will require line memrizations and drills outside of rehearsal.
-Our 9+ year olds will all need to learn lyrics and lines outside of rehearsal time.
-Our 12+ theater troupe will be expected to work outside of class quite a bit just as a professional would.
+Our 5 - 8 year old group will be required to listen to music at home and and read through their script with someone who can help them understand the importance of their role.
+Our 7 - 12 year old group will all need to learn lyrics and lines outside of rehearsal time.
+Our 11+ theater troupe will be expected to work outside of class quite a bit and come prepared just as a professional would.
 At this level, actors are treated as professionals and expected to act as such.
-Caregivers should be aware that at this level our troupe is taking on PG-13 material.

-All Musical Theater Students will be responsilbe for printing out their own script and providing their own costumes.
+All Musical Theater Students will be responsilbe for printing out their own script and providing their own costumes with design help from their directors.

 Student Needs & Dress Codes